inpsyde/composer-asset-compiler/README.md

 }
 ```

-## The "lock file" and the "package hash".
+## The "lock file" and the "package hash"

 Each time the assets for a package are processed, a lock file named **`.composer_compiled_assets`** is saved in the root directory of the package.

-This file should be git-ignored if the compiled assets are git-ignored.
+That file should be git-ignored if the compiled assets are git-ignored.

 The lock file contains a hash, referenced as "*Composer Asset Compiler package's hash*", which is created from the Composer Assets Compiler configuration and the contents of certain files such as `package.json`, `package-lock.json`, `npm-shrinkwrap.json`, and `yarn.lock`.